snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/NFT_MARKETPLACE_API.md

 ---

-*This NFT Marketplace API documentation provides comprehensive coverage of all Web3 functionality for the Lovitti Agro Mart platform.
+*This NFT Marketplace API documentation provides comprehensive coverage of all Web3 functionality for the Lovtiti Agro Mart platform.
 The API enables true ownership, provenance tracking, and decentralized trading of agricultural products, services, and equipment as NFTs on Hedera Hashgraph.*